Posted on September 24, 2015 in Drug Addiction

 If you’re not convinced, here are five more reasons to get rid of unused medications:

 - Prescription drug abuse is a deadly epidemic in America that’s not letting up anytime soon.
-Consider just a few of the staggering statistics: 52 million people in the U.S. (roughly one in six Americans) over the age of 12 have used prescription drugs non-medically in their lifetimes, according to the National Institute on Drug Abuse.
+Consider just a few of the staggering statistics: 52 million people in the U.S. (roughly one in six Americans) over the age of 12 have used prescription drugs non-medically in their lifetimes, according to the National Institute on Drug Abuse, and many will need treatment to get their use under control.
 Roughly 1 million Americans have used them non-medically in the past month.
 The U.S. represents only 5% of the world’s population but accounts for 75% of the world’s consumption of prescription drugs.
 The Centers for Disease Control reports that America is in the midst of a “prescription painkiller overdose epidemic,” with 44 Americans dying every day from a prescription drug overdose and many more developing an addiction.
 Today, drug overdoses have superseded car accidents as the leading cause of injury death in this country, and prescription drugs account for over half of these fatal overdoses.